juju/docs/src/en/clouds-lxd-advanced.md

 juju add-cloud lxd-remote-manual lxd-cloud.yaml
 ```

-## Adding credentials
+### Adding credentials

 As opposed to a local LXD cloud, in a remote context, credentials need to be
-added prior to creating a controller.
+added prior to creating a controller (see [Cloud credentials][credentials] for

-The [Cloud credentials][credentials] page offers a full treatment of credential
-management.
+background information).

-Use the `add-credential` command to add your credentials to the new cloud:
+Use the `add-credential` command to add credentials to the new cloud:

 ```bash
 juju add-credential lxd-remote